-- To transfer several files, press the TAG soft key (in the second soft-key row, see "Tagging files", page 111) - Confirm with the OK or with the ENT key.
+- To transfer several files: To transfer several files, press the TAG soft key (in the second soft-key row, see "Tagging files", page 111) - Confirm with the OK or with the ENT key.
 A status window appears on the TNC, informing about the copying progress, or

-► To end data transfer, move the highlight into left window and then press the WINDOW soft key.
+To end data transfer, move the highlight into left window and then press the WINDOW soft key.
 The standard file manager window is displayed again